U.S. House Republicans may follow Democrats in rebooting shamed 'earmarks'

 Earmarks became a hot campaign issue in the early 2000s after a long string of scandals in which lawmakers from both parties secured earmarks to enrich themselves.

-In 2005, Senator Ted Stevens of Alaska inserted an earmark to build a $223 million bridge to connect Gravina Island - population 50 - to the mainland.
-Quickly nicknamed the “bridge to nowhere,” it became a lightning rod for critics.
+In 2005, Senator Ted Stevens of Alaska inserted an earmark to build a $223 million bridge to connect Ketchikan and Gravina Island - population 50.
+Nicknamed the “bridge to nowhere,” it became a lightning rod for critics.

 Republican Representative Duke Cunningham of California resigned and pleaded guilty to accepting kickbacks from military contractors for steering business their way, using his positions on military committees to insert earmarks.
 In 2006, Cunningham was sentenced to eight years and four months in prison for accepting $2.4 million in bribes.